INM-6/python-odmltables/doc/tutorial.rst

 Example 2: Manual enrichment of odML
 ------------------------------------

 In this example you are going to manually add data to an already existing odML document (see :ref:`example1`).
 In the best case, this odML document was already automatically enriched with digitally accessible values by custom, automatic enrichment routines.
 Then only few non-digitally available data need to be entered manually to complete the odML in terms of a complete description of the data and experiment.
-However, in principle the manual enrichment method presented here can also be used to start from an empty template odML, and all metadata is manually entered.
+However, in principle the manual enrichment method presented here can also be used to start from a new odML table, and all metadata is manually entered.

 We start from the odML generated in :ref:`example1`.
 If you don't have the resulting file, you can instead use :file:`odml_tables/examples/example1/example1-2.odml` or generate an already pre-enriched odml (:file:`odml_tables/examples/example2/example2-1.odml`) by running::